ihaveamac/ninfs/README.md

 * Linux: Most distributions should have fuse included.
 Use your package manager.

 ## mount_nand.py
-Mounts NAND images.
+Mounts NAND images, creating a virtual filesystem of decrypted partitions.
 Can read essentials backup by GodMode9, else OTP file/NAND CID must be provided in arguments.

 ```
 usage: mount_nand.py [-h] [--otp OTP] [--cid CID] [--dev] [--ro] [--fg] [--do]